pedro-vieiraf/To-Do-List/README.md

 # To-Do-List
-To-Do list using AdonisJS as backend framework and Lucid as ORM to build the database
+To-Do list using AdonisJS as backend framework, Lucid as ORM to build the database; for frontend, it was used React and Vite